Madera County Transfer on Death Deed Form

 Are these forms guaranteed to be recordable in Madera County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Madera County that you need to transfer you would only need to order our forms once for all of your properties in Madera County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Madera County you only need to order once.

 Use this form to transfer real estate at death, but outside of a will and without the need for probate distribution.
 Execute the TODD form, then record it during the course of your life, and within 60 days of the signing date (5626(a)).
 Note that unlike grant deeds or quitclaim deeds, there is no change in ownership when transfer on death deeds are recorded (5650), so they are exempt from transfer taxes and the Preliminary Change of Ownership Report (PCOR).